 It needs to be refrigerated after opening and used within 3 months.

 Mirin tenderizes and adds a mild sweetness to dishes.
-With a deeper body and umami, it also helps masking the smell of fish and seafood and helps the flavors to “sink in” to the dish better.
+With a deeper body and umami, it also helps to mask the smell of fish and seafood and helps the flavors to “sink in” to the dish better.
 Because of the sugar and alcohol content, it also keeps the ingredients from disintegrating Lastly, mirin adds luster to ingredients, which is why it is a key ingredient in teriyaki sauce.

 You can purchase mirin from Japanese grocery stores, Asian supermarkets, or Amazon.